-Welcome to the MARK16 manuscript room.
-It is the first part of a virtual research environment (VRE) devoted to the last chapter of the Gospel according to Mark, developed in the framework of the Swiss National Science Foundation PRIMA project MARK16.
+Welcome to the MARK16 manuscript room, MARK16 MR. It is the first part of a virtual research environment (VRE) devoted to the last chapter of the Gospel according to Mark, developed in the framework of the Swiss National Science Foundation PRIMA project MARK16.

-The users will find in it an open-ended selection of manuscripts and/or transcriptions for the study of Mark 16.
-Translations are also provided for ancient languages other than Greek and Latin, beside some Greek and Latin non biblical material, like commentaries. .
-It aims at building a bridge between scholars engaged in New Testament textual criticism and exegesis by providing material focusing on a chapter well known for its diversity in evidence and readings through centuries.
-Being inspired by the development of the Editio Critica Maior, it provides materials in several languages and from different sources.
+The users will find in it a selection of 61 manuscripts and transcriptions for the study of Mark 16.
+Translations are also provided for ancient languages other than Greek and Latin, along with some translations of Greek and Latin non-biblical material, like commentaries.
+MARK16 is a bridge between scholars engaged in New Testament textual criticism and exegesis by providing material focusing on a chapter well known for its diversity in evidence and readings through centuries.
+Being inspired by the developments of the Editio Critica Maior, it provides manuscripts in eleven ancient languages.

-This project is led in privileged partnership with the New Testament Virtual Manuscript Room (INTF, Münster), and we are particularly grateful to Dr. Gregory Paulson for the constant dialogue we have around the NTVMR, created by Troy Griffitts, and our project.
-The content of the MARK16 manuscript room is provided in partnership with several colleagues, academic institutions and libraries, whose logos stand on the concerned pages.
+This project has been led in privileged partnership with the New Testament Virtual Manuscript Room (INTF, Münster), and we are particularly grateful to Dr. Gregory Paulson for the constant dialogue we have around our project and the NTVMR, created by Troy Griffitts.
+The content of the MARK16 manuscript room is provided in partnership with about thirty colleagues, and several academic institutions and libraries, whose logos stand on the concerned pages.
 We are enormously thankful to all of them.
 Each webpage indicates who transcribed, encoded and/or translated the material, entirely available in license CC BY 4.0.
-The data are stored in a collection of the open public depository Nakala, accompanied with metadata, which follows the Dublin Core categories.
-We are grateful to our Huma-Num partner for this collaboration that allows our data to be harvested by the SSH research tool Isidore.
+The data are stored in a collection of the open public depositories DaSCH and Nakala (Huma-Num) accompanied with metadata, which follows the Dublin Core categories.